MOBILE SOUL EATS

 For Toppings & Assembly

-• 5 Tablespoons extra virgin olive oil or more as needed, divided
+• 5 Tablespoons extra virgin olive oil, divided and more as needed

 • 3 garlic cloves, minced

-• At least 1/2 cup of crumbled feta cheese, plain or flavored
+• ½ cup crumbled feta cheese, plain or flavored

 • A generous sprinkle of coarse salt and freshly ground black pepper